fmatic/FM-DX-Companion/README.md

 Site Explorer shows all known frequencies from the same transmitter site.
 Useful during Es and tropo openings for quickly checking related stations and tuning SDRconnect directly from the list.

+### 7. Tune Panel

+FM-DX Companion now includes a lightweight Tune Panel for fast manual tuning directly from the browser UI.
+Features:

+- ±50 kHz tuning buttons
+- Direct frequency input
+- Live PI / PS display
+- Live RDS RadioText display
+- SDRconnect WebSocket tuning integration

+You can either:

+- click ◁ / ▷ to step through the band
+- or click the frequency field and type a frequency directly (example: `99.500`)

+The Tune Panel is designed for rapid Es/Tropo band scanning while keeping the main match list visible.

 </p>

 ---